noracorn/SQLAHelper/README.txt

 circular dependencies between the application's model modules, and allows cooperating third-party libraries to use the session, base, and transaction.

-The contextual session is initialized with the ZopeTransactionExtension so that it can be used with transaction managers.
+The contextual session is initialized with the ZopeTransactionEvents so that it can be used with transaction managers.
 This can be disabled if desired.

 **SQLAHelper is under a maintenance freeze.**  If you would like to maintain